Upgrade to PatternFly 6

 1. Run our codemods suite

-Where we can, we offer a suite of PatternFly codemods to simplify and streamline your upgrade process.
-Instead of requiring you to manually identify all errors and issues in your codebase, you can run our codemods to quickly identify and fix major issues.
-Keep in mind that some changes will still require manual intervention, but our codemods can automatically fix a large amount of issues and flag any issues that do require manual work.
+We offer a suite of PatternFly codemods to simplify and streamline your upgrade process.
+Instead of having you manually locate errors across your codebase, our codemods can quickly identify and fix major issues.
+Some changes will still require manual intervention, but our codemods can automatically fix many issues and flag any that require manual work.

 To run our codemods, follow these steps:

-1. Run the following command, adding in the path to your product's source code:
+2. Run this command, adding in the path to your product's source code:

 npx @patternfly/pf-codemods@latest <path to your source code> --v6

-• You should see an output similar to running lint, with both a list of warnings and errors, as well as a total count of each, as shown in the following example:
+• You should see an output similar to running lint, including a list of warnings and errors and a total count of each:

 Example codemod output.

-4. Make note of the changes applied to your product's code base.
+5. Make note of the changes applied to your codebase.

-5. Note any errors that were not automatically fixed (some may simply be warnings) and manually repair issues that are critical.
+6. Note any errors that were not automatically fixed (some may simply be warnings) and manually repair critical issues.

 2. Remove all CSS overrides

-PatternFly 6 supports our new design token system, which changes variable names across PatternFly.
-These changes mean that all existing CSS overrides must be updated (or removed), because they will be targeting outdated styles and will no longer work.
+The new design token system in PatternFly 6 changes variable names across PatternFly.
+Any existing CSS overrides will be targeting outdated styles and will no longer work, so they must be updated or removed.

 3. Review and update variable and class names

-A number of variables were removed or added with PatternFly 6, primarily due to logical direction changes, refactoring, or deprecation.
-For more context, we've put together a list of variables that have been removed and a list of variables that have been added.
+A number of variables have been removed or addedprimarily due to logical direction changes, refactoring, or deprecation.
+For more context, we've put together these lists:

-Wherever you have any custom CSS overrides that reference PatternFly class names or CSS variables, you should carefully review them and make updates to ensure that they align with our new design tokens, as described in our tokens documentation.
+Wherever you have custom CSS overrides that reference PatternFly class names or CSS variables, carefully review them and make updates to ensure that they align with our new design tokens.

-• class-name-updater: Automatically identifies and renames classes that need to be updated as a result of changes in PatternFly 6.
+1. class-name-updater: Automatically identifies and renames classes to align with changes in PatternFly 6.

-• tokens-update: Helps update global CSS variables in your React code.
+2. tokens-update: Updates global CSS variables in your React code, including React tokens.

 Run class-name-updater